National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey methodology

 • Physical Measures – blood pressure, height, weight and waist.

 The 2023 NATSINPAS uses the Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2020.
-Data in this release are presented using the Sex at birth variable.
+Data from this survey are typically presented using the Sex at birth variable.
 When a small number of responses are recorded in any output category, outputs may be suppressed or combined into other categories due to confidentiality and statistical issues.
 A small number of people in the survey reported having a term other than male or female recorded as their sex at birth.
 Estimates for people whose sex at birth is neither male nor female cannot be output as a separate category, but are included in the estimates for total persons.

 For a full list of content collected, see the Data Item List.